 There are many stories about the elk in Native North American mythology.
 In some Pacific Northwest tribes, they’re also considered to be protectors of women and lead them back from capture by enemy warriors when necessary; it’s been said that this was because without these guardian animals around people would have no fear for themselves or others since there wouldn’t always be another person walking down a path towards danger (which could potentially save your life).

 Plains Indian legends say how men valued eyeteeth very much so–some saved them after their first kill as engagement jewelry while others used nothing but one tooth until he had accumulated enough wealth through hunting before giving them away to his future wife.

 The elk was also seen as a guardian of the hunt and great protector in some other cultures including the Algonquian people who believed that he would watch over hunters, while also being very aware of their own safety when hunting for food.
-The Lakota Sioux see him as one with matchless strength and endurance among all creatures on Earth who is brave enough to fight off anything from grizzly bears or wolves without hesitation if it means defending its family–even against hundreds combined!
+The Lakota Sioux see him as one with matchless strength and endurance among all creatures on Earth who is brave enough to fight off anything from grizzly bears (read more about the bear symbolism) or wolves without hesitation if it means defending its family–even against hundreds combined!
 In many Native American tribes across North America, they believe this animal has been given special powers by Mother Nature herself because these mighty beasts can not only outrun most predators but are considered smart enough to avoid them entirely through instinctual warnings about what’s coming.